Submissions are CLOSED. We look forward to reading your work!

-We are pleased to announce Lily King (Fiction) and Roxane Gay (Nonfiction) will judge our 2017 Curt Johnson Prose Awards. $1,500 and publication in our Fall/Winter 2017 issue for First Place (fiction and nonfiction); $500 and publication in our Fall/Winter 2017 issue for honorable mention (fiction and nonfiction) all finalists will be listed in the awards issue.
+We are pleased to announce Rita Mae Brown (Fiction) and Amy Chua (Nonfiction) will judge our 2019 Curt Johnson Prose Awards. $1,500 and publication in our Fall/Winter 2019 issue for First Place (fiction and nonfiction); $500 and publication in our Fall/Winter 2019 issue for honorable mention (fiction and nonfiction) all finalists will be listed in the awards issue.

 Our submission period is CLOSED.